Jump to:

 The importance of patient-level data

-De-identified patient-level data allows HRSA to cross-reference important factors that influence care-seeking behavior, care received, and patient health outcomes.
+De-identified patient-level data allows us to cross-reference important factors influencing care-seeking behavior, care received, and patient health outcomes.
 This information is critical for advancing quality improvement and health outcomes for the Health Center Program, including tailoring technical assistance and funding opportunities.
-The ability to disaggregate and automate UDS reporting will help health centers improve patient care while also reducing reporting burden.
+The ability to disaggregate and automate UDS reporting will help health centers improve patient care and reduce reporting burden.
 View UDS+ Frequently Asked Questions to learn more.

 Transparency through engagement

-We are working closely with our federal partners, health centers, and health information technology (HIT) vendors to test UDS+ implementation with de-identified data elements that include information related to health center patient demographics, services utilized, and select eCQMs.
+We are working closely with our federal partners, health centers, and HIT vendors to test UDS+ implementation with de-identified data elements, including information related to health center patient demographics, services utilized, and select eCQMs.

 New technical standards

-UDS+ aims to increase the utility of UDS report data and to reduce the annual reporting burden by aligning with interoperability standards and reporting requirements used across the U.S. Department of Health and Human Services and within the healthcare industry.
+UDS+ aims to increase UDS report data's utility and reduce the annual reporting burden by aligning with interoperability standards and reporting requirements used across the U.S. Department of Health and Human Services and within the health care industry.

-Alignment and standardization are important to support the interoperability of electronic health information through standard application programming interfaces (API).
-Fast Healthcare Interoperability Resources (FHIR®) is an API with standards and an associated clinical quality reporting architecture that is used to represent and exchange health information.
+Alignment and standardization are essential to supporting the interoperability of electronic health information through standard application programming interfaces (API).
+Fast Healthcare Interoperability Resources (FHIR®) is an API with standards and an associated clinical quality reporting architecture used to represent and exchange health information.

 We have developed a UDS+ FHIR® data receipt and submission process.
 Health centers will use Health Level Seven International (HL7®) developed FHIR® version release 4 (R4) standards.
 The UDS+ FHIR ® Implementation Guide provides technical specifications for UDS+ and is available on the HL7® website.